TheHuns/TravelersApp-Web-Api/README.md

 ### Connecting to Open Cage GeoLocator API

-In the root of the project you need a file named .env
+In the client directory you need a file named .env

 Inside the .env there should be the following: